NailPolishLover2/Programming-Test/README.md

 This is your first programming test.

 ## Setup & Installtion
-Make sure you have FDS Player and Anaconda installed.
+Make sure you have Python and Anaconda installed.

 ```pip install auto-py-to-exe```